AriaSalvatrice/AriaModules/README.md

 Modules in the Arcane series are comprised almost only of output jacks, sending today's fortune as CV. **Those values are the same for every Arcane user**, and nobody can predict or influence them.
 I pronounce a new oracle every day at 12:00 AM UTC without fail.

-To get started immediately: use the topmost **1/16** output to drive the clock of a step sequencer, send that sequencer's output to Arcane's quantizer input, send the quantizer output to an oscillator, and listen what happens.
+To get started immediately: use the topmost **1/16** output to drive the clock input of a step sequencer, send that sequencer's output to Arcane's quantizer input, send the quantizer output to an oscillator, and listen what happens.
 Next, try other jacks as a clock.

 Optional video introduction, showing a song made with Arcane: